 - Sicknesses: Just like other animals, opossums are at risk of contracting different sicknesses.
-A few of these include Leptospirosis, Rabies, Tularemia, and Murine Typhus.
-A sick opossum will often display certain signs such as fur loss, foaming of the mouth, and ulcers or tumors on the skin.
+A few of these include Leptospirosis, Tularemia, and Murine Typhus.
+A sick opossum will often display certain signs such as fur loss, and ulcers or tumors on the skin.

 The photo featured at the top of this post is © iStock.com/galinast